G-Stylo/G-Stylo/README.md

 - C++
 - Java
+- Javascript
 - Python
-- Git
-- GitHub
+- React

 ## Connect

-Feel free to explore my repositories or reach out if you'd like to collaborate on a project or discuss computer science.
+Feel free to reach out if you'd like to collaborate on a project or discuss cs!